 Associate Professor Christopher Stevenson is an epidemiologist and biostatistician with a particular interest in evidence-based health policy.
 He is the team leader for post-graduate coursework in the School of Health and Social Development at Deakin University and also teaches postgraduate courses in epidemiology and biostatistics.
 Prior to joining Deakin, Chris has worked for the Australian Bureau of Statistics and the Australian Institute of Health and Welfare.

 Angela Victor is passionate about online learning and student engagement.
 She has taught for many years in the higher education sector and is currently an Educational Designer at Griffith University.

-Kristen Richards is a Senior Educational Developer at Deakin University.
+Georgie Lowe is a Learning Designer at Deakin University.